airjp73/rvf/README.md

 This library doesn't take care of eliminating them and it's up to the user how they want to manage the validation errors.
 If you wan't to disable all native HTML validations you can add `noValidate` to `<ValidatedForm>`.
 We recommend this approach since the validation will still work even if JS is disabled.

+## How do we trigger toast messages on success?

+Problem: how do we trigger a toast message on success if the action redirects away from the form route?
+The Remix solution is to flash a message in the session and pick this up in a loader function, probably in root.tsx
+See the [Remix](https://remix.run/docs/en/v1/api/remix#sessionflashkey-value) documentation for more information.